-Figure 3.2 Mean daily temperature for the Seton Dam Fishway, Upper Seton River (Reach 1), Cayoosh Creek, and Lower Seton River (Reach 2) in 2020.
+Figure 3.2 Mean daily temperature for the Seton Dam Fishway, Upper Seton River (Reach 1), Cayoosh Creek, and Lower Seton River (Reach 2) in 2021.

-Figure 3.3 Mean daily water temperature (°C) with 95% confidence intervals by site (left panel) and year (right panel) from 2014-2020, excluding 2016 and 2017 which had incomplete annual records.
+Figure 3.3 Mean daily water temperature (°C) with 95% confidence intervals by site (all years combined, left panel) and year (right panel) from 2014-2021, excluding 2016 and 2017 which had incomplete annual records.
+Data from Cayoosh Creek was also excluded from the year plot as complete data existed for 2020 only.
 Points within the same panel that do not share the same letter are statistically different from each other.